FTSE edges lower, Next weather warning hits retailers

 LONDON, Sept 30 (Reuters) - Britain’s top share index edged lower on Tuesday, with retailers falling after Next said it would have to lower its full-year profit forecast if the unusually warm weather continued.

-The UK benchmark showed little reaction to data showing Britain’s economy is bigger than previously estimated.

-Britain’s No. 2 clothing retailer fell 4.3 percent, the top blue-chip decliner in brisk trade, after saying the country’s unusually warm autumn weather was deterring shoppers from buying winter clothing.
+Britain’s No. 2 clothing retailer fell 3.5 percent, the top decliner in the blue-chip FTSE 100 index, after saying the country’s unusually warm autumn weather was deterring shoppers from buying winter clothing.

-Its third-quarter sales to date were up 6 percent, lower than its previous forecast of up 10 percent.
-Trading volume in Next stood at twice its 90-day daily average against just a quarter seen on the FTSE 100.
+Its third quarter sales to date were up 6 percent, lower than its previous forecast of up 10 percent.

 “Next does not often lower guidance.
 So the fact that they have said they may do so due to the warmer weather is hitting the shares, which have had a strong run, and will also hit the sector if the weather remains unseasonal,” Securequity sales trader Jawaid Afsar said.

-The weather warning put pressure on other retailers, with Marks & Spencer falling 2 percent to be the second biggest decliner in the benchmark share index.
-Midcap Debenhams fell 2.9 percent.
+The weather warning put pressure on other retailers, with Marks & Spencer falling 2.9 percent to be the second biggest decliner in the benchmark share index.

 “We continue to highlight the bearish possibility of more downside given the increase in concerns over the last week,” Accendo Markets head of research, Mike van Dulken, said.